 Part 5.
-Navigating to the UI Elements
+Navigate to the UI elements

 Using the Switcher

-The Switcher works same as Alt+Tab/ ⌘+Tab and is an extremely efficient pop-up.
+The Switcher works same as Alt+Tab/⌘+Tab and is an extremely efficient popup.

-While the Switcher is visible, move around with the arrow keys, or Tab/ Shift+Tab to move forward/backwards through the Switcher columns.
+While the Switcher is visible, move around with the arrow keys, or Tab / Shift+Tab to move forward/backwards through the Switcher columns.

 Jumping between PyCharm's components

 Suppose you've selected a class member in the editor, and would like to find it in the Project view.
 This is how it's done...

 Place the caret at the method